 - Unhappy customers

-In the workplace, scope creep can be one of the many warning signs of a bad employer.
+In the workplace, scope creep can be one of the many warning signs of a bad employer and quiet quitting.

 7. Extreme criticism